ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.

    Orography
-      The branch of physical geography dealing with mountains
+      The branch of physical geography dealing with mountains.

    RAP
-      `Rapid Refresh <https://rapidrefresh.noaa.gov/>`.
+      `Rapid Refresh <https://rapidrefresh.noaa.gov/>`__.
 The continental-scale NOAA hourly-updated assimilation/modeling system operational at NCEP.
 RAP covers North America and is comprised primarily of a numerical forecast model and an analysis/assimilation system to initialize that model.
 RAP is complemented by the higher-resolution 3km High-Resolution Rapid Refresh (HRRR) model.

    Repository
       A central location in which files (e.g., data, code, documentation) are stored and managed.